-• 1948 November 02
+• (b.)
+1948 November 02

 Bio/Description

-Levin independently discovered a theorem also proven by Stephen Cook.
-This NP-completeness theorem, often called the Cook-Levin Theorem, was a basis for one of the seven "Millennium Math.
-Problems" declared by Clay Mathematics Institute with a $1,000,000 prize offered.
-It was a breakthrough in computer science and is the foundation of computational complexity.
+Co-discoverer of the Cook-Levin Theorem, Levin is noted for his work in randomness computing, algorithmic complexity, and intractability.
+This NP-completeness theorem was a basis for one of the seven "Millennium Math Problems" declared by the Clay Mathematics Institute with a $1,000,000 prize offered.
+It remains a breakthrough in computer science and the foundation of computational complexity.
 Levin's journal article on this theorem was published in 1973; he had lectured on the ideas in it for some years before that time, though complete formal writing of the results took place after Cook's publication.
-He is currently a professor of computer science at Boston University, where he began teaching in 1980.

 • Date of Birth: